kjradem/monte_carlo_linear_classifier/README.md

 ![Linear classification](https://user-images.githubusercontent.com/24732704/41862683-e8616346-78a4-11e8-94e2-d5aa90661943.png)

-There are many formulas that will accomplish this, however running all possible configurations with limits should result in the formula with the lowest error.
+There are many formulas that will accomplish this, however running all possible configurations within limits should result in the formula with the lowest error.

 ## Method
 ![Flow](https://user-images.githubusercontent.com/24732704/41862994-c34d9790-78a5-11e8-9c2d-8d3b78760d15.png)